 2. Too much light exposure before bed.

 It’s easy to zone out in front of the TV or your smartphone after a day of work, but when you’re exposed to blue light in the evening, it can disturb your sleep cycle.
-This light emitted from electronics can delay your sleep onset, causing you to lay awake in bed.
+Since this light emitted from electronics can delay your sleep onset and cause you to lay awake in bed, try a adding blue light screen protector to your device to reduce the effects.

 3. Too much caffeine.